Geta-Recruitment/code-assignment-frontend-generic/readme.md

 1. Build product list page.
    - It should employ responsive design.
    - It should have paging.
+See API docs for more info.
    - It should allow for sorting.
+See API docs for more info.
    - It should show the users both original and discounted prices.
+   - Be creative with the UI design.

 2. Build shopping cart component.
    - It should allow users to add/remove/update items to cart.
+   - It should show all the cart data provided by the REST API.
    - It should be persistent across page reloads.
+Use the shopping cart API endpoint for this.
    - The checkout button should output the contents of the cart to either console, or an alert box.

+3. Add some tests using your testing framework of choice i.e. Jest, Jasmine, etc.

 ## Resources